 which preserves \(f_{yy}\) pointwise in frequency.
-Conversely, any two observationally equivalent parameterizations can be connected by such a finite sequence of orthogonal rotations and Blaschke flips.
-See \citet[Prop.~2]{plagborg2019bayesian}, building on \citet{lippi1994var}.
+Conversely, any two observationally equivalent parameterizations can be connected by such a finite sequence of orthogonal rotations and Blaschke flips; see \citet[Prop.~2]{plagborg2019bayesian}, building on \citet{lippi1994var}.

-Initialization follows \citet{plagborg2019bayesian}: compute the sample ACF up to \(q\), obtain \((B,V)\) by the innovations algorithm, form \(\Psi(z)=B(z)V^{1/2}\), and map to \((\Theta,\sigma)\) under unit impact.
-Among OE representatives we select the one maximizing the prior density; when the prior is flat along \(K(\theta)\) this reduces to an arbitrary representative.
-With an informative prior we optionally take a short convex–combination sweep toward the prior mean and keep the posterior maximizer.
+Initialization follows \citet{plagborg2019bayesian}.
+We compute the sample ACF up to lag~\(q\), obtain \((B,V)\) by the innovations algorithm, form \(\Psi(z)=B(z)V^{1/2}\), and map to \((\Theta,\sigma)\) under the unit–impact normalization.
+Among observationally equivalent representatives we select the one maximizing the prior density; when the prior is flat along \(K(\theta)\) this reduces to choosing an arbitrary representative.
+With an informative prior we optionally perform a short convex–combination sweep toward the prior mean and keep the posterior maximizer.